What’s getting in the way of your fine brain?

 While every child is unique, and every neurodevelopmental program is customized for the specific person, here are the systems that are most often relevant to clients with dyslexia:

-- Eye Tracking and Teaming: Dyslexia often goes with challenges with visual processing, and that’s why the words often seem to move or run together.
-When the eyes are straining, study can be really tiring and that reduces our ability to learn and remember.
-This strain can be reduced with relaxation techniques and certain playful activities.
-In addition we may be looking at other ways to support the student through changing the font size or color, the background color, and exploring whether auditory learning is helpful to the individual.
+Dyslexia often comes with challenges in visual processing, and that’s why sometimes people skip or re-read words or lines or even find the words may seem to move or run together.
+When your eyes are straining, it is hard to concentrate on what you are doing.
+Studying can be really tiring and that reduces your ability to learn and remember.
+This strain can be reduced with relaxation techniques and specific playful activities.
+Eye teaming is not only relevant to academics, but to eye contact and non verbal communication.

-- Proprioception, or the sense of body in space: This sense refers to our ability to perceive where our body and its parts are even when we don’t look at them.
-Interestingly, number sense and other elements of math depend very much on learning through our bodies.
+Number sense and other elements of math depend very much on learning through our bodies.
 Even organization and words that describe where things are (over, under, between etc.) are things that we learn through our bodies before we can apply them to other objects.
+Sentences and words being in the right order also have to do with recognising the structure of your own body.

-- Auditory processing issues often get in the way of following instructions, understanding the task, reading and spelling.
+Irregularities often get in the way of following instructions, understanding the task, reading and spelling.
 When we work very gently with hearing tasks that get gradually more complex, we can help make such challenges easier.

 Again, each individual is unique, so this is intended to provide representative examples.
 For any given client, we may also find that we need to address other systems to support their development.